Smithsonian Institution Building

-The Smithsonian Institution Building, more commonly known as the Smithsonian Castle or simply The Castle, is a building on the National Mall housing the Smithsonian Institution's administrative offices and information center.
+The Smithsonian Institution Building, more commonly known as the Smithsonian Castle or simply The Castle, is a building on the National Mall in Washington, D.C., housing the Smithsonian Institution's administrative offices and information center.
 Built as the first Smithsonian museum building, it is constructed of Seneca red sandstone in the Norman Revival style (a recalling of a 12th-century combination of late Romanesque and early Gothic motifs; built in the Gothic and Romanesque revival styles).
 It was completed in 1855 and designated a National Historic Landmark in 1965.

 History

 19th century

 The Castle was the first Smithsonian building, designed by architect James Renwick Jr., whose other works include St. Patrick's Cathedral in New York City and the Smithsonian's Renwick Gallery, also in Washington D.C.
 The building committee held a nationwide design competition in 1846 and selected Renwick's design by a unanimous vote.
 Renwick's second design, which was Gothic Revival in style, was used in the design of Trinity Episcopal Church.
 A cardboard model of Renwick's winning design survives and is on display in the Castle.
 Renwick was assisted by Robert Mills, particularly in the internal arrangement of the building.